2025-26 Edition

 Statistical methods for analyzing data from multi-variable observational studies and experiments.
 Topics include model selection and model diagnostics for simple and multiple linear regression and generalized linear models.

-Corequisite: DATA 200BP
+Corequisite: DATA 200BP.

-Restriction: Graduate students only.
-Master of Data Science Degree students only.
+Restrictions: Master of Data Science only.

 DATA 211P.
 Statistical Methods II.
 4 Units.